Estimated Cost of Attendance

 The scholarship awards may be up to $5,000 per academic year ($2,500 per semester) and may be renewed each year (for a maximum of four years total).

 Scholarships for international students are awarded on a monthly basis.
 Newly admitted students will be notified of their awards as soon as decisions are made, and scholarships are awarded until all money is fully allocated.
-To ensure full consideration for an award for fall, students should be admitted by May 1 and for spring by October 1.
+To ensure full consideration for an award, students should be admitted by May 1 for the fall intake, and by October 1 for the spring intake.
 Note: Only students admitted to a bachelor’s degree program at UWM will be considered for this scholarship.

-We strongly encourage all admitted international students to also fill out the scholarship application and apply for any other scholarships they believe they meet the eligibility requirements for.
-Students can do this by using their new ePantherID at uwm.academicworks.com.
+We also strongly encourage all admitted international students to explore the UWM Scholarship Portal and apply for any other scholarships they believe they meet the eligibility requirements for.
+Students will need their ePantherID to sign into the portal.

 Funding Opportunities for Graduate Students